bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Be innovative; challenge processes; optimize!

 Always question processes.
 Are they good enough?
 Can this repetitive task be automated?
-We had many innovative ideas just because we were frustrated that we waste time. **Try to optimize for quality and time saving.** This will give you more time for pleasure (:
+We had many innovative ideas just because we were frustrated that we waste time. **Try to optimize for quality and time saving.** This will give you more time for pleasure. (:

 ### Last message...